Child Custody Agreements and Parenting Plan

 - Religion

-If a parent is given custody of a child – called a custodial parent – they have the decision-making power if there is ever an agreement on important matters such as the ones described above.
+If a parent is given custody of a child—called a custodial parent—they have the decision-making power if there is ever a disagreement on important matters such as the ones described above.
+Legal education about the evolving terminology and roles in custody disputes is essential for both parents and guardians.

 The Child’s Best Interest and Child Support in Ontario

 According to statistics compiled by the Government of Canada, only 1 in 4 child custody disputes go to court.
-Typically, divorcing parents discuss support, property distribution, child support, and custody issues.
+Typically, divorcing parents are able to address there issues through alternative dispute resolution methods, such as out of court negotiations and they can finalize a separation agreement.

 When it comes to child decision-making authority and custody, the court will always act in the child’s best interests.
 The court will usually consider the following circumstances: